thomasgstewart/machine-learning-1-fall-2022/README.md

 ## Overview

-This course is intended for individuals with some exposure to multivariable models such as regression, random forest, or neural nets.
+This course is intended for individuals with some exposure to multivariable models such as regression, random forest, or neural networks.
 In the context of these multivariable models, the course covers:

 1. inference vs prediction (vs false dichotomy)
 1. variation, heterogeneity, and confounding